Averaging along irregular curves and regularisation of ODEs

-As an application of our results we obtain existence and uniqueness of solutions of the ODE for distributional vectorfields $b$ in the case when $w$ is sampled according to the law of the fractional Brownian motion (fBm) of arbitrary Hurst parameter $H\in (0,1)$.
+As an application of the averaging properties we obtain various existence and uniqueness results for solutions of the ODE~{\eqref{eq:ODE-0}} and relative flow properties for distributional vector field $b$.

-The fBm has the advantage of being a quite simple process for which many other results about existence and uniqueness of associated SDE are available~\cite{MR1934157}.
-More interestigly, the It\^o calculus approach used in most of the papers on the regularization effect for Brownian motion, is not easily extendable to the fBm case.
-The freedom in the choice of the Hurst parameter give us the possibility to explore the effect of the irregularity of the perturbation on the regularization phenomenon.
+The choice of fBm has the advantage of being a simple process for which many other results about existence and uniqueness of associated SDE are available~{\cite{MR1934157}}.
+More interestingly, the approach based on Itô calculus, used in most of the papers on the regularisation effect for Brownian motion, does not easily extend to the fBm case, nor does the explicit computations of Davie~{\cite{MR2377011}}.
+The freedom in the choice of the Hurst parameter gives us the possibility to explore the effect of different degrees of irregularity of the perturbation on the regularisation phenomenon and the quasi-invariance of the law of the fBm will allow us to study the effect of perturbations on the the averaging properties of the paths.

-All these results will hold outside an exceptional set of zero measure with respect to the fBm law.
-For sufficiently regular $b$ we are able to show that this exceptional set \emph{does not} depend on the data of the problem, i.e. on the initial point $x_0$ and on the vectorfield $b$.
-This will allow to solve the corresponding SDE for quite general random $b$.
-Note that even in the case of the Brownian motion this was an open problem~\cite{FGP} since the usual approach cannot be applied in this case.
-Allowing random $b$ opens the way to the study of a general class of stochastic transport equations where the drift itself depends on the solution.